FAQ in the Memphis area.

 Though the questions related to a personal injury case are generally based on the negligence of another individuals are varied, there are common questions to which everyone should know the answers.
 Below are some answers to frequently asked questions about incidents that may require legal representation.
 If you don’t see your question answered here, you can contact us through our website.
 You will receive a response in under twenty-four hours.
 If your need is more urgent, please call us immediately at 901-475-7500.
 For more information, go to our contact page.
 One of our skilled, professional and caring personal injury attorneys will be in touch with you after reviewing your claim.
+Call Us.

 Frequently Asked Personal Injury Questions

 These frequently asked questions are primarily concerning injury victims of auto accidents, truck accidents, and victims of medical malpractice.
 If your question is not addressed on this page, or if you still have a question about your personal injury case, contact us and we will have a response for you as soon as possible.

 “Personal injury” is a broad term that means any kind of accident that leads to bodily harm.
 We represent only personal injury clients who have suffered an injury in the following instances: auto accidents, injuries to children, motorcycle accidents, trucking accidents, wrongful death, premises liability, dog bite and animal attack, burn injuries and workers’ compensation, and workplace injuries cases.
 For a complete and in-depth list of services, please visit our services page.